marcellmars/sssr/README.md

 ### write it into file

-If one prefers to hardcode the info for SSL certificate into sssr.py it should find DISTINGUISHED_NAME at the top of the sssr.py:
+If one prefers to hardcode the info for SSL certificate into *sssr.py* it should find *DISTINGUISHED_NAME* python dict at the top of the *sssr.py*:

         DISTINGUISHED_NAME = {"domain": "example.com",
                       "C": "US",